← All beaches & hotels

 January — 86% clean historicallyFebruary — 85% clean historicallyMarch — 87% clean historicallyApril — 82% clean historicallyMay — 92% clean historicallyJune — 100% clean historicallyJuly — 92% clean historicallyAugust — 100% clean historicallySeptember — 100% clean historicallyOctober — 100% clean historicallyNovember — 97% clean historicallyDecember — 84% clean historically JFMAMJJASOND

 Historically cleanest in June (100% clean) and most advisoried in April (82% clean).
-Current 30-day window is tracking above typical May advisory frequency.
+Current 30-day window is tracking about average for June.

 If It Looks Brown, Don't Swim